Thomas Müntzer: Differences with Luther

 In this roiling pot of ideas, Müntzer quite readily respected Luther for a period and then just as readily rejected the Lutheran doctrines.
 Although it is clear in retrospect that Müntzer's ideas were already diverging from Luther's at least as early as the period in Zwickau, Müntzer himself may not have been aware of this.
 Luther, like Müntzer, had shown an avid interest in the mystic and theologian Johannes Tauler.
 Müntzer may even have looked at Luther's many admiring references to Tauler in his Theologia Germanica and assumed him to be a fellow fan of Tauler's work.
 In July 1520, Müntzer was still able to sign off a letter to Luther as "Thomas Müntzer, whom you brought to birth by the gospel".
 However, it is clear that Luther considered that Müntzer was moving ahead too fast, and correspondence (now missing) from Wittenberg seems to have contained explicit criticisms of his activities.
 By March 1522, Müntzer was writing to Melanchthon in Wittenberg, warning that "our most beloved Martin acts ignorantly because he does not want to offend the little ones...
 Dear brothers, leave your dallying, the time has come!
 Do not delay, summer is at the door. ...
 Do not flatter your princes, otherwise you will live to see your undoing."
 An attempt at reconciliation with Luther, in a letter written by Müntzer from Allstedt in July 1523, went without reply.
 In June 1524, however, Luther published his pamphlet A Letter to the Princes of Saxony concerning the Rebellious Spirit, which essentially called on Prince Friedrich and Duke Johann to deal firmly with the "rebellious spirit of Allstedt", this "bloodthirsty Satan".
+Luther displayed his own conviction in which he was sure that Müntzer's preaching would lead to violence, as noted in his 1524, Letter to the Princes of Saxony Concerning the Rebellious Spirit.
+Müntzer then reacted with his Vindication and Refutation, in which he tears into Luther as having an unholy and self-serving alliance with princes and therefore partakes in the tyranny committed to the people.
 Shortly afterwards, Müntzer described Luther as "Brother Fatted Pig and Brother Soft Life" in his Sermon Before the Princes.
 After the summer of 1524, the tone of the written conflict became ever more bitter on both sides, culminating in Müntzer's pamphlet A Highly-Provoked Vindication and a Refutation of the Unspiritual Soft-living Flesh in Wittenberg of 1524, and in Luther's A Terrible History and Judgement of God on Thomas Müntzer of 1525, in which the radical preacher (by then dead) was described as "a murderous and bloodthirsty prophet".